Update

 Callbacks Are Often Code Smells

 What do we mean by Code Smell?
 Typically this means the code is a symptom that is pointing to a deeper issue.
-Thinking of this metophorically, if we have a leak in our roof and simply use a bucket to catch the water rather than repairing the roof.
+Thinking of this metaphorically, if we have a leak in our roof and simply use a bucket to catch the water rather than repairing the roof.
 Our bucket solution would be the ‘code smell’ that is pointing to the deeper issue of a leak in the roof.

 Callbacks are super powerful, but why should we use them with care?